Skip to contents

 Add records from CTIS register into the same collection

-As of April 2023, more than 160 trials are publicly accessible in CTIS, which has to be used since January 2023 for new clinical trials in the EU.
+As of 29 June 2024, more than 4300 trials are publicly accessible in CTIS, which has to be used since January 2023 for new clinical trials in the European Union (EU).
 Queries in the CTIS search interface can be automatically copied to the clipboard so that a user can paste them into queryterm, see here.

 # Retrieve trials from another register: